district-labs/universal/apps/demo/README.md

 # Universal Wallet Demo

-A basic playground for testing the Universal Wallet SDK.
+A playground for testing the Universal Wallet SDK.

 ## Developer